Role profiles

 Status++

 All role profiles are on draft status by default.
 Once they have been saved, they can be made active by users with the appropriate permission.
+You can also make an existing role profile inactive through this setting.

 This will copy over all the details of the role profile you've selected, including all the images and settings.